Range-of-Firing Zones: Contact, Near-Contact, Intermediate, Distant

 These figures originate in DiMaio's casework tables and are supplemented by the FBI Laboratory's internal test-firing reference data.
 The ENFSI Firearms WG has published best-practice notes confirming that member laboratory data across Germany (BKA Wiesbaden), France (IRCGN), and the UK (Forensic Science Service historic archive, now incorporated into post-FSS laboratory frameworks) shows consistent ranges within these bands for factory-loaded ammunition, with variation primarily driven by propellant formulation.

 Distribution and pattern of tattooing carries additional information.
 The density and symmetry of the tattooing pattern changes with angle of fire.
 When the muzzle is held perpendicular to the skin surface, tattooing is roughly circular and symmetric around the entry wound.
 When the muzzle is held at an oblique angle, tattooing is asymmetric: there is a heavier concentration of powder marks on the side from which the bullet approached, and a lighter or absent concentration on the far side.
 This asymmetry is used in reconstruction to estimate the angle of fire, not just the distance.
-The Aaron Hernandez 2013 case scene reconstruction (Bristol County, Massachusetts) involved analysis of tattooing distribution in photographs taken at autopsy, contributing to the geometric reconstruction of shooting positions.
+In the Aaron Hernandez 2013 case (Bristol County, Massachusetts), tattooing distribution in autopsy photographs contributed to the geometric reconstruction of shooting positions.

 Garment interposition significantly alters the tattooing pattern.
 If the victim was clothed, the garment acts as a filter: soot and powder deposit preferentially on the fabric.
 Depending on the fabric density, essentially all soot and most powder may be captured by the first layer of clothing, making the wound itself appear clean even at near-contact range.
 The examiner must examine both the wound and the corresponding garment.
 Failure to correlate wound findings with garment findings is a standard error identified in the UK Crown Prosecution Service guidance on forensic firearms evidence (CPS Guidance on Expert Evidence 2014, Section 8.3).